Areathy/number-generating-and-validating-app/README.md

-#GeneratingAndValidationApp
+#NumberGeneratingAndValidationApp
-A basic generating and validation app.
+A basic generating and validation app